OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-pivots.md

 });
 ```

-## Delete a pivot table
+## Delete a PivotTable

-Pivot tables are deleted using their name.
+PivotTables are deleted using their name.

 ```ts
 await Excel.run(async (context) => {